Brexit’s influence on US global trade operations

 Responding to Brexit

-At the moment, the post-Brexit landscape is a still very much evolving, so plenty of changes can be expected in the coming months as companies and governments grapple with any challenges that may arise.
+As noted in the report, Brexit Accelerates the Pace of Change, the post-Brexit landscape is still very much evolving, so plenty of changes can be expected in the coming months as companies and governments grapple with any challenges that may arise.
 In the meantime, US companies exporting to the UK and EU need to continue monitoring their supply chains and inventory levels.
 They also need to stay current on evolving regulations in multiple areas, including data privacy, cross-border trade, and relevant tax policies, as well as new free-trade agreements in other parts of the world.

 For some companies, this level of vigilance may also mean significantly upgrading corporate ERP, tax, and trade-management systems to ensure compliance in what has become an ever-changing and increasingly uncertain environment for global trade.
 Furthermore, Brexit affects every company differently, so how a company responds depends on its own unique operational structure and business challenges.